devsu/loopback-setup-remote-methods-mixin/README.md

   }
 ```

-Then you can have the method in your model as usual:
+Then you can have the method implemented in your model as usual:

 ```javascript
 const Promise = require('bluebird');